vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

 ![Overview of how HTIF for syscall proxying works at a high level](./figs/htif_syscall_proxy.svg)

-This figure provides an overview of how HTIF performs syscall proxying.
+This is an overview of how HTIF performs syscall proxying.
-HTIF periodically polls the value of `tohost` and if its non-zero, delegates to its device list.
+HTIF periodically polls the value of `tohost` and if it's non-zero, delegates to the host device list.
-The device ID encoded in the `tohost` value is used to select a device to handle the target's request.
+The device and command IDs encoded in the `tohost` value are used to select a device and command to handle the target's request.
-The command ID also encoded in `tohost`
+Fesvr models two devices by default: the block character device (BCD) (to print to the console) and the syscall proxy device (to run target syscalls on the host, including printing via `write` to stdout).

 #### Read the Code

+![Overview of HTIF code](./figs/htif_code_breakdown.svg)

-Here is a figure that summarizes the relevant code snippets for the diagram above.
+This figure summarizes the relevant code snippets for above diagram.
 Note: the code in the diagram is simplified.

-![Overview of HTIF code](./figs/htif_code_breakdown.svg)

-Try to understand this code yourself.
+Try to **understand this code yourself** and read the real code in spike/fesvr.

 The main point is that

 - https://github.com/riscv-software-src/riscv-isa-sim/issues/364#issuecomment-607657754